CrowdStrike/crimson-falcon/docs/FalconContainerImage.md

 > <DomainExternalRegistryListResponse> read_registry_entities_by_uuid(ids)

-Retrieve the registry entity identified by the entity UUID
+Retrieves a list of registry entities by the provided UUIDs.
+Maximum page size: 100

 ### Examples